tjfontaine/node-dns/README.md

 - https://github.com/tjfontaine/node-dns/issues/111#issuecomment-846349223

-*Disclaimer: I, @taoeffect, have no revied the code in this fork, and am not responsible for any issues you may or may not run into.
+*Disclaimer: I, @taoeffect, have not revied the code in this fork, and am not responsible for any issues you may or may not run into.
 May it be a success!*

 # (Below follows original README)